 - Figure 13.
-This chart illustrates ESH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, ESH again saw an increase in referrals from the previous quarter, and marked the highest number of referrals since reporting began. - Drivers: The quarterly increase in evaluation referrals (see Figures 7 & 10) appears to be the driver resulting in an increase number of restoration referrals.
-Of the 226 total evaluation referrals in Q3 2018, 55 lead to restoration referrals (24.3%).
-Q4 2018 saw 229 total evaluation referrals, leading to 62 restoration referrals (27.1%); a proportional result.
+This chart illustrates ESH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, ESH again saw an increase in referrals from the previous quarter, and marked the highest number of referrals since reporting began. - Drivers: Despite slight quarterly decreases in evaluation referrals (see Figures 7 & 10), the relatively static numbers appear to again be a driver in an increased number of restoration referrals.